 What is telemetry data?

 Capturing data is critical to understanding how your applications and infrastructure perform at any given time.
 This information is gathered from remote, often inaccessible points within your ecosystem and processed by some tool or equipment.
 Monitoring begins here.
-The data is incredibly plentiful and difficult to store over long periods due to capacity limitations — a reason why private and public cloud storage services have been a boon to DevOps teams.
+The data is incredibly plentiful and difficult to store over long periods because of capacity limitations.
+As a result, private and public cloud storage services have been a boon to DevOps teams.

-Logs, metrics, and traces make up the bulk of all telemetry data.
+Logs, metrics, and traces make up most of all telemetry data.

-Logs are important because you’ll naturally want an event-based record of any notable anomalies across the system.
+Logs are important because you’ll naturally want an event-based record of notable anomalies across the system.
 Structured, unstructured, or in plain text, these readable files can tell you the results of any transaction involving an endpoint within your multicloud environment.
 However, not all logs are inherently reviewable — a problem that’s given rise to external log analysis tools.

-Metrics are numerical data points represented as counts or measures that are often calculated or aggregated over a period of time.
+Metrics are numerical data points represented as counts or measures that are often calculated or aggregated over time.
 Metrics originate from several sources including infrastructure, hosts, and third-party sources.
-While logs aren’t always accessible, most metrics tend to be reachable via query.
+While logs aren’t always accessible, most metrics are reachable via query.
 Timestamps, values, and even event names can preemptively uncover a growing problem that needs remediation.

-Traces are the act of following a process (for example, an API request or other system activity) from start to finish, showing how services connect.
+Traces result from following a process (for example, an API request or other system activity) from start to finish, showing how services connect.
 Keeping watch over this pathway is critical to understanding how your ecosystem works, if it’s working effectively, and if any troubleshooting is necessary.
 Span data is a hallmark of tracing — which includes information such as unique identifiers, operation names, timestamps, logs, events, and indexes.